dev-clement/flask-tutorial/README.md

 when working on it.
 Simply because this project is done in order to make working with Flask a habit (the use of factories, the template through jinja2 and so on...), in order to work on a bigger project.

+## Table of contents
+1. Create a Flask application
+2. Creation of a python package
+3. Create the database to persistency